monix/monix/README.md

-that are exposed as asynchronous streams, expanding on the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), strongly inspired by [ReactiveX](http://reactivex.io/), but designed from the ground up  for back-pressure and made to cleanly iterant with Scala's standard library and compatible out-of-the-box with the [Reactive Streams](http://www.reactive-streams.org/) protocol.
+that are exposed as asynchronous streams, expanding on the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), strongly inspired by [ReactiveX](http://reactivex.io/), but designed from the ground up  for back-pressure and made to cleanly interact with Scala's standard library and compatible out-of-the-box with the [Reactive Streams](http://www.reactive-streams.org/) protocol.